Onurb7/Onurb7/README.md

 # About

-I'm a full-stack software engineer with over **8 years of professional experience** designing and developing web applications, APIs, internal business systems, and production software.
+I'm a full-stack software engineer with over **8 years of professional experience** building production software across a range of domains, ERP and CRM platforms, internal B2B tooling, and high-traffic SaaS products with large active user bases.

-Most of my experience comes from building software that businesses rely on every day, systems that need to remain stable, understandable, and maintainable as they evolve.
+Most of that work is under NDA and lives on private infrastructure, but it's what shaped how I think about reliability, data modelling, and building systems people actually depend on day to day.

-Outside of client work, I enjoy building side projects to explore new technologies, particularly **AI**, **Three.js**, and modern frontend architecture.
+Alongside client work, I invest time in open source projects to explore technologies I'm geuninely curious about.
+The projects here reflect that, particularly modern full stack architecture with Next.js and TypeScript, which I've been deliberatly building depth in alongside my core PHP-Laravel-Vue background.

 ---